RachaelDias/RachaelDias/README.md

 - ⚡ Fun fact: ...
 -->
 - I have 3 years of experience as an application development analyst at Accenture in an enterprise data warehouse project in the postal domain.
-- My technical expertise is in business intelligence and enterprise data warehousing experience where I worked with technologies such as Teradata and IBM DataStage.
+- My technical expertise is in business intelligence and enterprise data warehousing where I worked with technologies such as Teradata and IBM DataStage.
-- I've been involved in various phases of the software development life cycle (SDLC) such as development, testing, deployment and application support.
+- I was involved in various phases of the software development life cycle (SDLC) such as development, testing, deployment and application support.

 # Get in touch
 Reach out via :e-mail: racheldias7@gmail.com or find me on [LinkedIN](https://www.linkedin.com/in/rachael-dias-210200115/).